loganjaymes/custom-plugins/README.md

 # custom-plugins
-Custom plugins using the JUCE framework.
+Custom DAW plugins using the JUCE framework.